brucemack/kc1fsz-rc1/README.md

 an FM analog repeater system.
 * The controller runs on +12VDC power input.
 * A DB25 connection is used for radio interfaces.
-* Overvoltage protection is provided on the audio and logic inputs.
+* Over-voltage protection is provided on the audio and logic inputs.
-* Overvoltage, reverse-polarity, and transient spike protection is provided on the power input.
+* Over-voltage, reverse-polarity, and transient spike protection is provided on the power input.

 Hardware specs: